 The garden will be landscaped with a patio to the rear of the property with the remainder of the garden finished with grass.
 The rear and side boundaries of the site will be bound with a stock proof fence.
-The front boundary will be defined by a low clay facing brick wall to match the proposed dwelling.
+The front boundary will be defined by a stone wall to match the proposed dwelling.